-For more details please refer to the Security Target [6] and [9].
+For more details please refer to the Security Target [6], chapter 7.

-The assets to be protected by the TOE are also defined in the Security Target [6] and [9].
+The assets to be protected by the TOE are derived from the Protection Profile.
 Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is also outlined in the Security Target [6] and [9].
+This is outlined in the Security Target [6], chapter 3.